Siluryan/Formando-Devops/desafio-kubernetes/RESPOSTAS-kube.md

         Get a shell to nginx Container:

-           - kubectl exec -it two-containers -c nginx-container -- /bin/bash
+           - kubectl exec -it meu-webserver -c nginx -- /bin/bash

         In your shell, verify that nginx is running: